Clerkenwell crime syndicate: Associates

 Gilbert Wynter, an enforcer for the family, disappeared in 1998.
 Four years before, he was cleared of killing the former British high-jump champion Claude Moseley after a key prosecution witness refused to give evidence at the Old Bailey.

 Saul "Solly" Nahome, shot dead outside his £300,000 home in Finchley, north London, in 1998 by an assassin who escaped on a motorcycle, was suspected of acting as a financial adviser to the family.
 Nahome, a diamond merchant in Hatton Garden, Clerkenwell, was recruited by the syndicate and is thought by police to have laundered the money through the jewellery business, a restaurant in Smithfield and a West End nightclub.
 Nahome was known to police as complicit with the laundering of the proceeds of Brink's-Mat gold bullion theft.

 Connections to other gangsters

-The Adams family have long been connected to the Brink's-Mat robbery and other individuals who helped sell the stolen gold, including Kenneth Noye.
+The Adams family have long been connected to Christopher "Chrissy" Brayford and other individuals who helped sell the stolen gold, including Kenneth Noye.